Live

 U.S. Total Market and S&P 500 Funds

-- Long-term track record — the S&P 500 has averaged roughly 10% annual returns over the past 50+ years
+• Long-term historical performance: the S&P 500 has averaged roughly 10% annual returns over the past 50+ years (past performance does not guarantee future results)

 The core logic is simple: instead of trying to pick the best company, you own all of them.
 When the U.S. economy grows, your fund grows with it.
 For most people building wealth in 2026, a single U.S. total market fund can form 50-70% of their portfolio.